sagaxyz/node-deploy/README.md

 - `mode`: `fullnode|service-provider|validator`
 - `moniker`: <your_moniker>
 - `kubeconfig_file`: local path for the kubeconfig (e.g.: `~/.kube/your_cluster`)
-- `expose_p2p`: bool.
-If true (recommended), you will have to be able to allocate external IPs (or hostname) to LoadBalancer services.
+- `expose_p2p`: bool (optional).
+If true (default, recommended), you will have to be able to allocate external IPs (or hostname) to LoadBalancer services.

 Plus, those are the required secrets:
 - `aws_access_key_id`: aws credentials to access the S3 genesis bucket.
 Ask to be whitelisted